-We're living in an era where we automate the dialogue between consumers and brands, as opposed to the monologue which we automated last century.
-Brand agents (artificial characters) having personal, spoken and emotional, though automated, conversations with consumers, will represent every brand in a not too far distant future.
+We're living in an era where we automate conversations, as opposed to the monologue we automated during the last century.
+Brand agents (artificial characters) having personal and emotional automated conversations with consumers will represent every brand in the near future.

 Virtual human: A 3D animated human being with conversation skills.
 Although generic, the drawback of ‘virtual human’ is that it still cannot be used for all AI characters.
 A zoo for example, might want to employ an intelligent virtual ape to act as a host on the website or on site to inform and engage visitors.
 Furthermore, virtual human is also often used for 3D models of the body: organs, bones and nerves, instead of the social skills of the human being. chatbots.org/virtual_human

 Virtual agent: Although widely used by businesses for automated chat services in their customer service pages, ‘virtual agent’ is also used by academics for embodied agents (chatbots.org/embodied_agent) explicitly lacking conversational skills.
 Neither community respects the meaning of the other, so a compromise between businesses and researchers is not very likely. chatbots.org/virtual_agent